 In working with clients, I get asked the question, “how do you create a moat?”
 My simple answer is “with a lot of hard work.”
 It requires a big effort to maintain a regular think rhythm.
 Most everyone will try it once.
 But to come back to a think rhythm weekly, or monthly, quarterly, even annually, requires discipline.
 And that’s where many teams stop short of the goal.

-To get you thinking, here are some common types of moats that I see:
+To get you thinking, here are of the best types of business moats that I see:

 Switching Costs.
 My local Time Warner Cable is a good example.
 Once you have your e-mail, phone package, and cable tied up, it costs money, time and effort to switch.
 My bank is another example.
 Even if I wanted to change, how much trouble would that be?